Ubaidi5/Ubaidi5/README.md

-- 👋 Hi, I’m @Ubaidi5
+- 👋 Hi, I’m @Ubaid_Hussain
-- 👀 I’m interested in web development
+- 👀 I’m a MERN stack developer
 - 🌱 I’m currently learning typescript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...